-Security experts find 43 Android phone brands affected by Chinese spyware
+How to keep yourself safe from Chinese spyware on budget Android phones

 The last thing you want your smartphone doing is sending your text messages, contacts, and location history to a server in China.
 But according to mobile security firm Kryptowire, a particularly nasty brand of Android software did just that, transmitting text, data, call, location, and app data to a Chinese server every 72 hours.

+Researchers began to raise red flags last fall, when it was discovered the the data mining tool in question — called Adups — had been living inside hundreds of millions of devices produced by more than 40 manufacturers.
+Florida-based Blu Products was one of the affected parties, and assured at the time that the problem had been identified and every trace of the spyware had been removed from its phones.

+Now, nearly 10 months since the initial report, Amazon has suspended the sale of several Blu devices from its Prime Exclusive lineup over re-emerging security concerns.
+Kryptowire appeared at July’s Black Hat security conference in Las Vegas to say the spyware still existed on some of Blu’s current phones, which led to Amazon’s decision the following week.

-The code, which came preinstalled on certain Android devices, sent the data surreptitiously.
-“Even if you wanted to, you wouldn’t have known about it,” Kryptowire vice president of product Tom Karygiannis told The New York Times.
+The code, which comes preinstalled on certain Android devices, sends the data surreptitiously.
+“Even if you wanted to, you wouldn’t have known about it,” Kryptowire vice president of product Tom Karygiannis told The New York Times last year.

-More: Android malware Hummingbad hits 10 million phones, isn’t your usual hack

-A subsequent investigation conducted by mobile security researchers at Trustlook found that as many as 43 manufacturers, including brands like Lenovo and Gionee, contained similar spyware.
-According to a the firm’s report, Adups’ software collects serial numbers, software version numbers, operator information, and texting and call data from infected phones; the company found traces in All Win Tech smartphones in Taiwan, Archos devices in France, DEXP phones in Russia, and Prestigio hardaware in the Czech Republic.
+An investigation conducted by mobile security researchers at Trustlook in December found that as many as 43 manufacturers, including brands like Lenovo and Gionee, contained similar spyware.
+According to the firm’s report, the software collects serial numbers, software version numbers, operator information, and texting and call data from infected phones; the company found traces in All Win Tech smartphones in Taiwan, Archos devices in France, DEXP phones in Russia, and Prestigio hardware in the Czech Republic.

-Here’s a list of affected manufacturers:
+Here’s a list of manufacturers with affected devices:

 |